Owtlan/Angular-Project-Store/README.md

 - **User Profiles**
   Manage profile settings, including uploading custom profile pictures.

+## Bonuses

+- **Deploy the application in a cloud environment.**
+  The application is hosted on Firebase, which is a cloud platform provided by Google, ensuring scalability and reliability.

+- **Use a file storage cloud API, e.g., Dropbox, Google Drive or other for storing the files.**
+  Images are stored using **Cloudinary**, a cloud-based media management platform that allows efficient uploading, storing, and delivering of images.

+- **Use Angular Animations somewhere in your application.**
+  The animation implemented in the **product-detail** component is triggered when the user clicks a button.
+After clicking the button, the product's description is smoothly revealed, enhancing the user experience with a fluid transition.

 ## Host

 The Angular-Store platform is hosted on Firebase for both frontend and backend.